akshatkavia-ai/ai-query-assistant-4344/ai_app_frontend/README.md

 **Important**:
 - All React environment variables must start with `REACT_APP_`
-- Changes to `.env` require restarting the development server
+- **Changes to `.env` REQUIRE restarting the development server** (stop with Ctrl+C and run `npm start` again)
+- The frontend runs on port 3000, backend must be on port 3001 for local development

 ### Setting Up Environment Variables